ubaumann/naf_workshop_cli_tool/docs/use_case.md

 The mocked data was collected with a simple CLI tool built using Nornir, NAPALM, and Typer. 😉

-You can find the code here: TODO
+You can find the code here: [https://github.com/ubaumann/mtu_tool](https://github.com/ubaumann/mtu_tool)